 A phone charger draws about 0.08 amps to 2 amps at 120 volts.
 That’s almost twice as much as the charger sends to the phone, with the difference between the input and output going into heating.

-When you take a close look at your charger, you will notice that the manufacturer provides two sets of information – there’s information on the input, and there’s another on the output.
-Take a look at this Huawei adapter;
+When you look closely at your charger, you will notice that the manufacturer typically provides two sets of information — one for the input and the other for output.
+I took a simple pic of this Huawei adapter for illustration purposes;

-And surprisingly, most people think the output power is the power the charger uses.
-Well, that’s not the case since the output rating provides information on what the charger is capable of sending to a device.
+Surprisingly, most people think the output power is the power the charger uses.
+Yet, that’s not accurate.
+Instead, output rating provides information on what the charger can let a device fetch from it, an amount that differs from one device to another depending on how the connected device is designed.

-To get the amperage draw of a charger, we need to use the power output specs on the charger.
-But then again, we have to consider the efficiency aspect.
-And for most chargers, 50% is the sweet spot.
+But unfortunately, such chargers don’t exist.
+In fact, for most chargers, 50% efficiency is the sweet spot.
 That’s to say, for every watt the charger draws from the outlet, it provides 0.5 watts of power to our devices.

 Using our example, let’s see how much power the adapter draws;